ebouchut/ebouchut.github.io/content/post/2021-07-22-git-stash-internals.md

 ```

-# Content of untracked files in a stash
+# Content of Untracked Files of a Stash Commit

 Here is how to view the content of the untracked files (and ignored file(s) if any) in the most recent stash commit.